Thomas-Walker-Lynch/project-enviroment/README.md

     > git clone git@github.com:Thomas-Walker-Lynch/usr-local-bin
   ```

-  The follow the directions from the usr-local-bin repo for installing ‘home’ and ‘Z’.
+  Follow the directions from the usr-local-bin repo for installing ‘home’ and ‘Z’.
 There is not really much to it.

   ‘Z’ is used for timestamps.  ‘home’ returns the home directory from /etc/passwd.